 Text graphics may be embedded in the text at the appropriate position.
 If you are working with LaTeX and have such features embedded in the text, these can be left.
 See further under Electronic artwork.

 Please submit tables as editable text and not as images.
-Tables can be placed either next to the relevant text in the article, or on separate page(s) at the end.
+Tables are to be collected together into a single file and uploaded separately from the body of the manuscript; do not embed tables (or figures) in the manuscript.
 Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
 Please avoid using vertical rules.
 References in a special issue

 Please ensure that the words 'this issue' are added to any references in the list (and any citations in the text) to other articles in the same Special Issue.